13 Day 4×4 Classic Uganda Odyssey

-Early breakfast at the lodge, enjoy a game drive en route to the exit of the national park for your journey back to Entebbe airport.
-You will also have stop at the Kayabwe imaginary Equator line for coffee/tea and photo moment.
-This marvel that is found in only 12 countries is identified by the white circular concrete blocks stand at either side of the road along the Kampala-Masaka highway.
+After early breakfast at the lodge, enjoy a game drive en route to the exit of the national park for your journey back to Entebbe airport.
+You will also have stopped at the Kayabwe imaginary Equator line for coffee/tea and photo moments.
+This marvel which is found in only 12 countries is identified by the white circular concrete blocks that stand on either side of the road along the Kampala-Masaka highway.
 The Uganda Equator -reads the black signage at their top.
 A yellow line runs across the road, joining the two concrete circles, a representation of the imaginary line in Kalagala-Kikutuzi village near Kayabwe Town, Nkozi Sub-county in Mpigi District.
 Later proceed with your drive to Entebbe arriving in time for lunch at Protea Hotel/2friends Beach Hotel.

 After a relaxing lunch break, you will be transferred to the pier for a sunset cruise on Lake Victoria.
 Enjoy your water safari to the equator island with drinks and a snack served on the boat.
-Later return back to drop off point and transfer to Entebbe International Airport in due time for your onward flight.
+Later return back to the drop-off point and transfer to Entebbe International Airport in due time for your onward flight.

 - Temporary Medical evacuation cover by AMREF Flying Doctors